We’ve worked hard and innovatively to secure funding, investment and commissions across a range of partners.

-In our delivery of courses to young people we are lucky to be establishing wonderful and beneficial relationships with Norwich Credit Union, Anglian Water, Norwich City Council, DWP and others.
+In our delivery of courses to young people we are lucky to be establishing wonderful and beneficial relationships with Norwich Credit Union, Anglian Water, Norwich City Council, Joy of Food, DWP and others.

 We are currently benefitting from support from Naked Marketing through Norfolk Pro Help.
 They are generously assisting with the design of our Digital Social Action website.

 Partners offering Supported Work Tasters for young people include Archer’s Butchers, The Space, No8 Thorpe Road Business Rooms, The Missing Kind, Independence Matters, John Lewis, Crown Commercial Services, Foster’s and more.

 We are a member of SAFER Norfolk to ensure that our policies and more importantly, our practices, are safe and appropriate to the groups of young people we work with.

 Passionate about the social enterprise movement, we are members of SE UK to stay abreast of research, developments and exciting opportunities.

 This is an invaluable resource and support network for the third sector in Norfolk.
 We are proud to be a vocal and participating part of this.